APC-Associated Adenomatous Polyposis – Definition

 - Positive family history of multiple colorectal polyps and/or extracolonic manifestations as listed below

-- Hepatoblastoma, especially with undetected CTNNB1 mutation
+- Hepatoblastoma, especially with undetected CTNNB1 pathogenic variant

 - Multifocal/bilateral congenital hypertrophy of the retinal pigment epithelium (CHRPE)